Skip to Content

 Students learning in ALA 106

-As a HSSP first-year student, you will have the opportunity to enroll in the program's two-semester core course, ALA 106 and 109 (Perspectives on Health & Health Care), which will introduce you to a broad range of health-related issues, health professions, perspectives on public health, and opportunities in health and health care.
+As a HSSP first-year student, you will enroll in the program's two courses, ALA 106 (Health and Healthcare - Systems) and 109 (Health and Healtcare - People).
+Both are 3-credit classes which will introduce you to a broad range of issues in health and healthcare systems and health care professions.

 Professional Observations

-Peer Mentor Morgan Hill with her mentor, HSSP alumna Dr. Rosalyn Maben-Feaster (2017)
+Peer Mentor Morgan Hill and HSSP alumna Dr. Rosalyn Maben-Feaster

 Each semester, HSSP members participate in two four-hour professional observations.
 Students will observe health professionals at work in a variety of settings, from clinical to administrative.
 These experiences provide students with first-hand insight into how health professionals work and the opportunities that await them in these fields.